Ever had to hold off on a project nearing completion because you didn’t have the resources or the information available from the client?

 - The excitement of getting things started

-- The feeling that you already have everything that you need to get the project underway.
+- The feeling that you already have everything you need to complete the project.

 - What is the Project Discovery Phase?